There are 3 steps required to

 Repeat loop until we back out of the entrance.

-maze on a piece of paper you can follow the "picture" progress.
-Here,
+of the maze on a piece of paper you can follow the "picture"

-we will trace what the numbers look like in the computer stack.
+progress.
+Here, we will trace what the numbers look like in

 The computer stack looks like: